Agricultural Sciences Degree Program Highlights

 Student Activities

-Agricultural sciences majors have plenty of opportunities to get involved on campus in organizations that compliment their degree programs.
+Agricultural sciences majors have plenty of opportunities to get involved on campus in organizations that complement their degree programs.
 Clubs include Block & Bridle , Collegiate Future Farmers of America, Ducks Unlimited, Hunt & Seat, Pre-Vet and the all-new Bee Club, where students can get hands-on experience in apiary science by caring for McNeese’s very own beehives.

 Career Development and Leadership Events